clojurists-together/clojuriststogether.org/content/news/2020/june-2020-monthly-update.md

 How did we get here?
-I switched to Jetty thinking that it would be better to use the most common server used for Clojure development (`ring-jetty-adapter`) and elimininate some bloat while making things like configuring HTTPS easier.
+I switched to Jetty thinking that it would be better to use the most common server used for Clojure development (`ring-jetty-adapter`) and eliminate some bloat while making things like configuring HTTPS easier.
 I didn't realize that switching to Jetty would cause so many headaches for folks.